mike-ward/mike-ward.github.io/_posts/2007-04-21-keep-firefoxs-location-bar-on-sight.md

 ---
 layout: post
-title:  Keep Firefox’s location bar on sight
+title: 'Keep Firefox’s location bar on sight'
 ---
 > Some pop-up windows may hide the location bar for a number of valid good reasons like providing a less cluttered interface or a smaller window, but it is also an easy cover for malicious web sites to hide the real location of fake sites in cross site scripting (XSS) attacks.
 >